ropensci/osfr/cran-comments.md

-This update includes fixes for uploading/downloading files to/from 'OSF'.
+This update includes 2 fixes for uploading/downloading files to/from 'OSF'.
-This version includes a new feature and two minor improvement of the function `ncbi_snp_query`, and a change in the vignette (we now pre-compile the vignette to avoid long runtimes).

 ## Test environments
 * local macOS install, R 4.2.1